FNATIC ESports report shows esports have been a big 2020 winner

 However, with COVID-19, a lot of sports like hockey and basketball moved to online play to keep fans interested.
 Think FIFA! and NASCAR!
 And golf!

 It has not been uncommon to see stars of traditional sports leagues doing battle in the ESports arena.

-Also, after the cancellation of live ESports events, many leagues were quick to pivot to online play.
+Also, after the cancellation of live esports events, many leagues were quick to pivot to online play.
 Think about how your memory of the ESL IEM Katowice CS:GO major was of an event taking place behind closed doors.
-Other ESports events quickly followed.
+Other esports events quickly followed.

-The reports says: “Given the relative immaturity of esports to traditional sports, it’s interesting (and a positive indicator of overall industry maturity) that esports tournament organizers were arguably the more proactive operators in managing the initial risks of COVID-19.”
+The report says: “Given the relative immaturity of esports to traditional sports, it’s interesting (and a positive indicator of overall industry maturity) that esports tournament organizers were arguably the more proactive operators in managing the initial risks of COVID-19.”

 On the downside, it is easier for fans to become excited about ESports when they sit in an actual arena.
 On the upside, you don’t need an arena to enjoy ESports.
 You can watch online!

 And 31.6 percent of events made the quick move to onlne, with 23.5 percent cancelled outright.

 Other big esports news from FNATIC is that game developers and publishers have made a lot of cheddar during the pandemic.
 Big winners are Rocket League, Counter-Strike: Global Offensive, Call of Duty Warzone, and Valorant.